-As the holidays kick into gear, family-related obligations lead to an influx of time off requests across entire organizations.
-This causes projects to halt and often places a burden on managers to produce the same output or better with significantly less staff members on call.
+As the holidays kick into high-gear, family-related obligations lead to an influx of time off requests across entire organizations.
+This causes projects to slow, or in some cases grind to a halt, and often places a burden on managers to produce the same output or better with significantly less staff members on-call.

-Luckily, there are many ways to keep employees engaged, rested, and fulfilled throughout this particularly busy holiday season.
-To help you brainstorm what incentives might work for your business, we’ve compiled a few of our favorite tactics that have worked for other companies, particularly those with dispersed or primarily non-desk workforces.
+Luckily, there are many ways to keep employee engagement high, and your workforce rested and fulfilled throughout this particularly hectic holiday season.
+To help brainstorm what incentives might work for your business, we’ve compiled a few of our favorite tactics that have worked for other companies, particularly those with dispersed or primarily non-desk workforces.

 At the start of the holiday season, make it known that those who display exemplary levels of fortitude and leadership during the difficult winter months have the potential to be rewarded with bonus days off, redeemable in the Spring once things slow down.

 For parents of kids with spring break and employees wishing to save their vacation for when the temperature begins to rise, this could be a great way to make sure that a healthy population of your employees will remain steadfast and focused through the end of the year.

 With an operational communication platform, you can post pictures, videos, and stories that highlight the contribution of these dedicated employees during the busy holiday season.
 Host a contest for most festive workplace attire, or best calm response in a stressful service situation, and poll your workforce to vote on their favorite or most compelling story that exemplifies your company's core values.
 Employee engagement initiatives such as these will keep your better workforce connected and committed to continuing to give their best in spite of the season's ample diversions.